Hilary has been the Labour Member of Parliament for Leeds Central since 1999.

 Work as a Special Adviser

-Following Labour’s 1997 General Election victory, Hilary was appointed as special adviser to the Rt Hon David Blunkett MP, then Secretary of State for Education and Employment.
+Following Labour’s 1997 General Election victory, Hilary was appointed as special adviser to the Rt Hon David Blunkett MP, the Secretary of State for Education and Employment.
 His responsibilities included lifelong learning, and he was closely involved in the drafting of the Learning Age green paper and the Learning to Succeed White Paper.
-He was also instrumental in setting up the highly-successful Union Learning Fund
+He was also instrumental in setting up the highly-successful Union Learning Fund.

 June 2001, Hilary was appointed as Parliamentary Under-Secretary of State for International Development.
 Between May 2002 and May 2003, he was Parliamentary Under Secretary of State for Community and Custodial provision at the Home Office.

 In May 2003 he was appointed as Minister of State for International Development and in October that year entered the Cabinet as Secretary of State for International Development.
 While at DFID, Hilary played an important part in increasing the UK’s aid budget and in winning agreement on debt relief for the poorest countries at the 2005 Gleneagles Summit.
 He oversaw the UK’s response to the South-East Asian Tsunami and the Pakistan earthquake, and it was his idea that resulted in the establishment of the UN central emergency relief fund which now helps the world to respond better to disasters.
 He also led the UK negotiating team at the 2006 Darfur peace negotiations.

 Hilary was appointed to DEFRA as Secretary of State in 2007, when Gordon Brown became Prime Minister.
 At DEFRA, he helped to put the ground-breaking Climate Change Act on the statute book and piloted the Marine and Coastal Access Act – which will protect out marine ecosystems – into law.
 He also created the South Downs National Park.